What is oak firewood like?

 Look out for the many animals that feed on acorns, such as squirrels, deer, chipmunks, crows, wild turkeys, quail, and rabbits.

-Oaktree bark varies from species to species but is frequently formed of small, scaly, and hard bits of bark.
+Oak tree bark varies from species to species but is frequently formed of small, scaly, and hard bits.
 It is very different from the bark of other trees.
 For example, pine tree bark has flaky, large pieces, while birch trees have bark that looks like wallpaper.

-Oak trees have long lives, and most live for more than 200 years.
-They are generally very large and tall, growing up to a height of 70 feet and a diameter of over 9 feet.
+Oak trees live long lives, and most live for more than 200 years.
+They are generally very large and tall, growing up to 70 feet and a diameter of over 9 feet.

 Their acorns reach maturity in a year, and they have rounded leaves.

-The acorns on these trees gain maturity in two years, while their leaves often have a point towards the end of the lobes.
+The acorns on these trees mature in two years, and their leaves often have a point towards the end of the lobes.

 Both varieties of oak trees produce wood that is good for use as firewood.